acesso-io/go-mongodb-client/README.md

-# go-mongodb-client
+# mango
-A MongoDB client written in Golang
+Mango is a wrapper for MongoDB's official driver created to simplify the configuration of clients and construction of queries and aggregation pipelines.

 ## Usage

 ### Creating a new client:
-go-mongodb-client's Client is a simple wrapper for MongoDB's official driver Client which allows the customization of options.
+Mango's Client is a simple wrapper for MongoDB's official driver Client which allows the customization of options.

-mongodb.NewClient accepts as a parameter a mongodb.Options struct.
+mango.NewClient accepts as a parameter a mango.Options struct.
 The data in this struct is used to modify you Client as you need.
-If **nil** is passed as the parameter, mongodb.DefaultOptions will be used instead.
+If **nil** is passed as the parameter, mango.DefaultOptions will be used instead.

 ```
 // Create client with DefaultOptions
-client := mongodb.NewClient(nil)
+client := mango.NewClient(nil)
 ```

-mongodb.Options can also be read directly from a YAML config file.
-In this case, all you need to do is prepare a config file and call mongodb.NewOptionsFromConfigFile, passing the file path as its parameter:
+mango.Options can also be read directly from a YAML config file.
+In this case, all you need to do is prepare a config file and call mango.NewOptionsFromConfigFile, passing the file path as its parameter:

 ```
 // Create client with customized options from a YAML file
-client := mongodb.NewClient(
+client := mango.NewClient(
-	mongodb.NewOptionsFromConfigFile("config.yaml"),
+	mango.NewOptionsFromConfigFile("config.yaml"),
 )
 ```